Bikefuchs — Bike Parts Price Comparison

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the tool returns an overview of supported shops with specific details (shipping cost tiers, free-shipping thresholds, supported countries).
-Effectively distinguishes from sibling tools like get_best_price or get_shipping_breakdown which focus on different aspects.
+The description clearly states the tool returns an overview of supported shops, listing specific contents (shipping cost tiers, free-shipping thresholds, supported countries).
+This distinguishes it from sibling tools that focus on products, prices, or shipping breakdowns.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.